palakjoshi11/java-aws-lambda/README.md

 ##### MONGODB operation

-`db.persons.insertOne({ "name": "John", "lastName": "Doe", "city": "Los Angles", "state": "California", "phone": "15551234567", "identificationId": "A123456789" })`
+`db.persons.insertOne({ "name": "John", "lastName": "Doe", "city": "Los Angeles", "state": "California", "phone": "15551234567", "identificationId": "A123456789" })`

-#### How To start Lambda application
+#### How to start a Lambda application

-To start the application just go to the project path and run `docker-compose up --build -d`
+To start the application, just go to the project path and run `docker-compose up --build -d`

 This will start all the services in your docker.

-Once all the services are started , go to your postman and run the CURL command provided.
+Once all the services are started, go to your postman and run the CURL command provided.

-Once you send the event go check the logs and you can see the GET call getting executed!
+Once you send the event, go check the logs, and you can see the GET call getting executed!

-**NOTE:** This is a very basic setup, I know there needs to a better way of writing lambda with least amount memory loss and propery closer of application.
-But this is just a beginner frindly code, checkout different branches for different kind of implementation.
+**NOTE:** This is a very basic setup, this is just a beginner-friendly code, checkout different branches for different kinds of implementation.